 While they don’t kill as many people as hippos, hyenas can still claim to be the most dangerous animal in Africa, or at least the most vicious.
 There are various reports of hyenas slashing the skin off human faces.
 They’re dangerous because they can travel large distances and approach a camp unannounced.

-How to avoid a hyena attack when camping in the bush: Hyenas can become very bold when hungry and will happily approach camp.
+How to avoid a hyena attack when camping in the bush: Hyenas can become very bold when hungry and will happily approach the camp.
 However, they don’t like fire, so a healthy fire is indispensable when sleeping under the stars.
 And remember to close your tent if you hear hyenas howling at night.

-4. African Elephant
+4. African elephant

 Elephants can weigh up to six tons and require enormous amounts of fodder every single day.
-In fact, they will eat as much as 250 kg of vegetation, and can drink over 100 liters of water in a single go.
+In fact, they will eat as much as 250 kg of vegetation and can drink over 100 liters of water in a single go.

-While these pachyderms are “relatively” harmless in national parks, once they step outside of reserves it’s another story.
+While these pachyderms are “relatively” harmless in national parks, once they step outside of reserves, it’s another story.
 This is especially true when they meet local villagers or trespass fields.
 More often than none, this leads to fatal casualties.
 Both elephants and humans suffer the consequences.